Alan Dowson tells The Non-League Paper he feared virus could kill him

-Woking boss Alan Dowson is urging fans to stay home and well after telling The Non-League Paper how he feared he was a “goner” when he was struck down by the coronavirus.
+Woking boss Alan Dowson is urging fans to stay home after telling The Non-League Paper how he feared he was a “goner” when he was struck down by the coronavirus.

 Now recovering at home as the Cards and the rest of the National League’s clubs prepare to be polled on the outcome of the season, the popular Dowson had been incapacitated for the last three weeks.
 His own “completely horrendous” experience, started within days of the National League season being suspended.